-For the past few years, Young Adz x Dirtbike LB, now better known as the rap duo D-Block Europe, have been at the forefront of a sound they describe as “UK rap wave”, blending Auto-Tuned melodies with unfiltered street tales and explicit, sexual lyrics with high shock value.
+For the past two years, Young Adz x Dirtbike LB, now better known as the rap duo D-Block Europe, have been at the forefront of a sound they describe as “UK rap wave”, blending Auto-Tuned melodies with unfiltered street tales and explicit, sexual lyrics with high shock value.

 “I think you’d be worse off not going to a therapist if you feel like you need some advice.”—Dirtbike LB

 COMPLEX: Young Adz, you signed your first record deal when you were just 15.
 What was that experience like for you?